+No matter what size TV you’re looking for, the one thing that needs to be prioritized is good picture quality.
 There is an enormous amount of information available on how to judge good picture quality, but your personal preference will ultimately determine what looks good to you, and if the pricier model with more features is worth the extra cost in the end.

 Here are a few things to look for:

-When in doubt, pick a TV with good color accuracy.
+We recommend selecting a TV with good color accuracy.
 A TV with poor color accuracy will display washed-out or oversaturated colors, and skin tones which appear orange, green, purple, or any other color that is not associated with a healthy person.